 Strikingly designed, visitors to these world-class lounges can expect to enjoy a la carte dining, premium beverage options and a range of other high-end facilities.
 Qantas operates a small network of International Lounges.

-At the time of writing, locations include Brisbane, Hong Kong, London, Perth and Singapore (with a separate Singapore First Lounge due to open at the end of 2019).
+At the time of writing, locations include Brisbane, Hong Kong, London, Perth and Singapore (with a separate Singapore First Lounge opening at the end of 2019).

 Most Qantas International Lounges offer an a la carte selection.
 At the Singapore Lounge, this is a signature laksa, while the Qantas Hong Kong Lounge serves up a delectable Spice Temple inspired bbq pork dish.